-Kovacs interrupted his jazz vocal studies at Humber College to be the lead singer for the newly formed rock/dance band Sister Moon.
+He interrupted his jazz vocal studies at Humber College to be the lead singer for the newly formed rock/dance band Sister Moon.
 The band would play in the large two-hundred person bar of the Cunard Princess every night for the next five months ... close to 150 performances.

-In 1996, Kovacs began a nearly five year stint as the weekly house performer of a restaurant in the trendy Bloor West Village area of Toronto.
+In 1996, Kovacs began a five year stint as the weekly house performer of a restaurant in the trendy Bloor West Village area of Toronto.
 He built upon the skills he learned on stage in the Persian Gulf by singing for audiences who wanted to leave their workweek behind for an evening of fun.

-In December 2013, Kovacs moved from his six-year home in the Caledon area back to downtown Toronto where he now lives with the lady of his life, Cara; when he’s not living in his car driving to and from shows in Barrie, Orangeville, Sauble Beach, Mississauga and Prince Edward County!
+In December 2013, Kovacs moved from his six-year home in the Caledon area back to downtown Toronto where he now lives with the lady of his life, Cara.
+That's when he’s not living in his car driving to and from shows in Barrie, Orangeville, Sauble Beach, Mississauga, Prince Edward County, Uxbridge, and Pickering!